FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/UCONF/uconf_copilot.md

     "weight": "290"
 }UNIX

-Refer to the [UCONF parameters](../uconf_directory) table for information on `copilot.*.unix `parameters.
+Refer to the [UCONF parameters](../uconf_directory) table for information on copilot.\*.unix parameters.

 Alias management

-You can access customized file system directories via the {{< TransferCFT/componentshortname  >}} user interface HTTP server using aliases.
+You can access customized file system directories via the Transfer CFT{{< TransferCFT/componentshortname  >}} user interface HTTP server using aliases.

 To add a new alias, access the Unified Configuration uconf and configure the following: